MFEK/metadata/README.md

 ```

 ```
-MFEKmetadata-arbitrary 0.0.1-beta1
+MFEKmetadata-arbitrary 0.0.2-beta1
-Dumps key values
+Performs arbitrary operations on a plist file, by default a font's fontinfo.plist.

+Note: The arguments `-k`, `-v`, and `-d` must be provided multiple times for multiple values, not delimited.

 USAGE:
-    MFEKmetadata <PATH> arbitrary [OPTIONS] --key <keys>...
+    MFEKmetadata <PATH> arbitrary [OPTIONS] --key <key>...

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-    -k, --key <keys>...
-List of key values to display, one per line, in order requested -v, --value <values>...
-List of values to write, in order requested -X, --xml-redirect <xml-redirect>    Redirect XML to this path instead.
+    -k, --key <key>...
+List of key values to display, one per line, in order requested -v, --value <value>...
+List of values to write, in order requested -d, --delete <key>...
+List of keys to delete from the plist -X, --xml-redirect <FILE>    Redirect XML to this path instead.
 Use /dev/stdout or /dev/stderr if that's what you want, `-` not recognized.
 ```

 ```